-The next time we find ourselves having a conversation with Jehovah’s Witnesses, this guide can provide well thought out responses from their own publications:
+The next time we find ourselves wondering what to say to Jehovah’s Witnesses, this study provides well thought out answers to give them, from their own publications:

 The Barbour / Russell connection:

 The Watch Tower Society of Jehovah’s Witnesses is an Adventist movement which was born on the heels of the Great Disappointment of 1843/44 followed by the lesser disappointment of 1873/74.
 Many of the Adventists in those days believed that immediately after Christ caught up the faithful, the world would be destroyed by fire.
 Nelson H. Barbour who had been among the 1843/44 movement led by William Miller eventually bought into the prevailing idea that 1843 was the beginning of a 30 year tarrying time, which would culminate with Christ’s Second Coming in 1873.
 Feeling obligated to warn the world of their danger, in 1871 Barbour began publishing a magazine entitled:

-“EVIDENCES FOR THE COMING OF THE LORD IN 1873: OR THE MIDNIGHT CRY.
+“EVIDENCES FOR THE COMING OF THE LORD IN 1873: OR THE MIDNIGHT CRY.”